FuturICT2/FIN4Contracts/README.md

     "FAUCET_URL": ""
 }
 ```

-The mnemonic gets used for deploying (e.g. `truffle migrate --network rinkeby`), therefore the account has to have sufficient funds on the respective network.
-The infura API key can be obtained by creating a project on infura.io: it is the "Project ID" under "View Project".
+The account encoded by the mnemonic is paying the deployment costs.
+Therefore it has to have sufficient funds on the respective network.
+The Infura API key can be obtained by creating a project on infura.io: it is the "Project ID" under "View Project".

-### Compile and migrate the smart contracts

-1. `truffle compile`
-2. `ganache-cli --port=7545 --allowUnlimitedContractSize` or start a workspace in the Ganache GUI app
-3. `truffle migrate` to place the smart contract on the local blockchain
-4. install the [MetaMask](https://metamask.io/) browser extension, paste the `MNEMONIC` from Ganache into the `seed` input and create a network with `http://127.0.0.1:7545` as `custom RPC`
+The *faucet-server* located under `scripts/faucet-server` uses all four fields.
+More in its respective Readme.

+## Serving the GUI

+Serving the GUI can happen right after deploying the smart contracts on the same computer - but does not have to.

+If they are not the same computers it is necessary:

+- to copy `src/config/Fin4MainAddress.js` onto the computer serving the GUI - this file was automatically created during `truffle migrate`

+- to run `truffle compile` on a computer serving the GUI that hasn't run `truffle migrate` beforehand - this creates JSON-files for each contract that are necessary for calling the contracts on the blockchain

-### Use the app
+Start the React app on port 3000:
 ```sh
 npm start
 ```

+## Using the Dapp

+If running locally, choose "import using account seed phrase" in MetaMask and use the `MNEMONIC` from Ganache.
+Create a network with `http://127.0.0.1:7545` as `custom RPC`.
+If running on Rinkeby, select that as your network in MetaMask and create or restore your respective account.

+Once correctly connected the warnings should disappear and you are good to go.

-## Docs
+# Docs

 Our documentation is located at [fin4xplorer.readthedocs.io](https://fin4xplorer.readthedocs.io/en/latest/) in English and German.